smalldatalab/omh-admin-dashboard/README.md

 ## Background

-SDL Admin Dashboard is a Ruby on Rails project.
-It uses [Active Admin](http://activeadmin.info/), a Ruby on Rails plugin for generating administration style interfaces.
-It intergates with ohmage-omh MongoDB using <a href="https://docs.mongodb.org/ecosystem/tutorial/ruby-mongoid-tutorial/">Mongoid</a>, a Ruby MongoDB Driver.
-You can edit config/mongoid.yml for changing database information.
-See Gemfile for a complete list of gems used in the project.
+SDL Admin Dashboard is a Ruby on Rails project and it uses [Active Admin](http://activeadmin.info/) as the framework, a Ruby on Rails plugin for generating administration style interfaces.
+It also intergates with the ohmage-omh Mongo DataBase using <a href="https://docs.mongodb.org/ecosystem/tutorial/ruby-mongoid-tutorial/">Mongoid</a>, a Ruby MongoDB Driver.
+Please customize the database information in `config/mongoid.yml`.

-#### Built-in Active Admin Functions
+#### Active Admin Built-in Functions

-Active Admin brought with the set of framework including controller, models, views and migration for Admin USer and Users.
-Please see Active Admin main page for more information.
+Active Admin gem comes with a set of files for the framework including Controller, Models, Views and Migration and the creation of Admin User and Users.
+Please see Active Admin's main page for more explanations.

 #### Later Added On Functions (Customized)
 ##### Feature in Admin User Panel
 > Authorization

-Edit models/admin_authoriations.rb for Admin User type's access.
-See [here](http://activeadmin.info/docs/13-authorization-adapter.html) for more information.
-If you want to edit the content of each individual panel, edit individual file under app/admin.
+There are three types of Admin User and they all have different access to the dashboard.
+The file that sets up the authorization is `models/admin_authoriations.rb`.
+See [here](http://activeadmin.info/docs/13-authorization-adapter.html) for examples.
+The authorization only provides access to the whole tabs but if you would like to control the content within the tab, please edit the files under `app/admin` directly.

 >  Emails Sending

-It uses [Mandrill](https://www.mandrill.com/) for sending emails.
-You need to create a username and password.
+The email sending function is for Admin User to set up the passwords for the first time and reset the passwords.
+The dashboard uses a gem called 'mandrill-rails', an API provided by [Mandrill](https://www.mandrill.com/) for transactional emails from websites and applications.
+Create your username and password and pass them into your `config/secrets.yml`.
+The names of the varibales should follow the names in `config/application.rb` below.
 Also, you can follow the instructions on Mandrill to set up a domain name for your email sender.
-Please edit `config/application.rb`.

 ```Ruby
 config.action_mailer.default_url_options = {:host => ENV['MANDRILL_HOST'] || Rails.application.secrets.MANDRILL_HOST}